Tecdiary/mps-guide/v1/install/readme.md

         └── webpack.mix.js
 ```

-#### Open the folder in command line/terminal and run `npm install` This required nodejs to be installed on your server.

 ::: warning
 **Developer License?** - If you have purchased developer license, please run install dependencies before following these steps by running `composer install`
 :::